• Skip to primary navigation

 The first batch of orange curd turned out reasonably well, although it was slightly runny, and I found it a bit too sweet, which actually overpowered the flavour of the oranges.
 So I made another batch.
 This time I cut down on the amount of sugar and added an extra egg for thickening.

 What a difference that made!
-The flavour of the orange really came to the fore, and the while the curd was still sweet, it wasn’t overpoweringly so.
+The flavour of the orange really came to the fore, and while the curd was still sweet, it wasn't overpoweringly so.
 The consistency was also much more spreadable, more like jam than the thick custard consistency of the first batch.

 I layered some of the orange curd onto a scone, piled whipped cream on top and passed it over to Graham for the taste test.
 The result?
 ‘Oh that was nice – have you got any more?’.
 I think we can safely say my experiment was a success.